 This morning we arrive at Moscow station.

-Included in our time spent in Moscow is two nights at the five-star Ritz-Carlton.
+Included in our time spent in Moscow is two nights at the five-star Four Seasons.
 Superbly located in Moscow city centre, and within easy walking distance of Red Square, the Kremlin and the Bolshoi Theatre, this historic hotel offers spacious and luxurious accommodation.
-The O2 Lounge, a stylish rooftop terrace, features panoramic views over the Red Square and the Kremlin.
+T

 Today. we visit the Red Square, an iconic symbol of Russia’s former military and political might with its eclectic mix of fascinating architecture, such as the ornate St Basil’s Cathedral’s magnificent onion-domed spires, the beautiful façade of the world famous GUM Department store, constructed in Tsarist times, and the sombre and evocative site of Lenin’s tomb.
 Our touring programme also takes us to the grandeur of the Kremlin - the spiritual, historical and political heart of Moscow and to see the treasures of the Tsars in the Armoury Chamber.

-The historic city of Vladimir was founded in 990 and is one of Russia’s oldest communities.
+Today we travel by regular train to the historic city of Vladimir, which was founded in 990 and is one of Russia’s oldest communities.
 With an architectural wealth, it has been decreed a UNESCO World Heritage Site.
 Our tour takes in Uspensky Cathedral, built between the twelfth and fifteenth centuries.
 It is considered one of the most important and beautiful of Russian cathedrals, where many of the prominent Russian Tsars were crowned.

 From Vladimir we travel to Suzdal, one of Russia’s most perfectly preserved walled cities dating back to 1024, located 35 kilometres from Vladimir.
 Here we visit the atmospheric St Euthymius Monastery to witness an enchanting choral performance by the resident monks.
 No Russian winter experience would be complete either without the horse-drawn sleigh ride through this stunning location.